-Phil’s is the iconic ride that’s great for beginner to intermediates.
+Phil’s is the iconic ride that’s great for beginners to intermediates.
 If you’re a bit more experienced, Whoops is more fitting for you.
-There really isn’t a much better name for this ride.
+There isn’t a much better name for this ride.
 It’s a completely rock-free trail with wide berms and, you guessed it, “whoops” galore.
-Whoops can be accessed from most anywhere in Phil’s trail system.
+Whoops can be accessed from almost anywhere in Phil’s trail system.

-On top of Phil’s there are tons of trails that extend beyond into more National Forest areas.
-Other popular areas include the Tiddlywinks trailhead on the Cascade Lakes Highway and Tumalo Falls Loop at the very end of Skyliners road, stemming west from Bend.
+On top of Phil’s, there are tons of trails that extend beyond into more National Forest areas.
+Other popular areas include the Tiddlywinks trailhead on the Cascade Lakes Highway and the Tumalo Falls Loop at the very end of Skyliners Road, stemming west from Bend.

 Mountain Biking Bend Loop 1: Ben’s – Phil’s/Kent’s